Computing nonlinearity ratios using second order black hole perturbation theory: First-Order Solutions: review

 where

+Thus, $c_{n{\rm L}}$ counts the contribution to the solution from the $n-$th pole of the Green's function.

 When the Wronskian is zero, as we said, $\phi_-$ and $\phi_+$ are linearly dependent.
 This means that the solutions obey the boundary condition at both infinity and horizon and thus correspond to the QNM solutions.
+Effectively, $c_{n{\rm L}}$ is the contribution to the amplitude of the $n-$th QNM.

 The solution \ref{psi} is a linear combination of different overtones.
 Keeping only the dominant $n=0$ mode gives us